Rutgers uses late surge to defeat No. 15 Seton Hall

 Sanders deposited 14 first-half points, including five straight that got the Scarlet Knights within 38-32 late in the half.

-Delgado, a senior who has 57 career double-doubles, finished with seven points.
-He scored four points and grabbed four rebounds in the first seven minutes before taking a breather.

-NOTES: Seton Hall assistant coach Fred Hill was the head coach at Rutgers from 2007 to 2011. ...
-Rutgers G Corey Sanders was presented with a commemorative basketball for becoming the schools 42nd player to reach 1,000 points. ...
-The Scarlet Knights lead the nation in rebounding and offensive rebounding. ...
+NOTES: Rutgers was 22-for-34 at the line.
+Seton Hall was 6-for-11. ...
+19 of the last 23 meetings between Seton Hall and Rutgers have been decided by six points or fewer. ...
+Seton Hall G Khadeen Carrington surpassed Glenn Mosley (1973-77) for 20th all-time in the school’s scoring list with 1,444 points. ...
+Pirates G Desi Rodriguez passed Brian Laing (2004-08) for 27th all-time in Seton Hall scoring history and now has 1,324 points. ...
+Rutgers G Corey Sanders was presented with a commemorative basketball for becoming the school’s 42nd player to reach 1,000 points. ...
+The Scarlet Knights lead the nation in rebounding and offensive rebounding; they had 46 and 19, respectively, on Saturday. ...
 Rutgers has played 13 of its first 14 games at home. ...
 The two schools have played every season since 1994-95. ...
 The teams are currently in an eight-year schedule agreement that runs through 2020. ...
 The crowd was the largest at the RAC since the two teams played here in 2002. ...
 Seton Hall leads the series, which started in 1916, 39-30.